NikolasEnt/Model-Predictive-Control/README.md

 ## Hardware

 It was noticed that performance and quality of the controller strongly depend on computational power of your hardware.
 The MPC involves intense calculations during optimisation, that is why, weak PC can cause some problems due to extra latency.
 The project was developed and run on an AMD A8-5500 cpu with 16 GB of RAM.
 Simulator was setted to use 640x480 px resolution and the "Fastest" graphical quality preset.
+In case of higher resolution or quality of graphics the controller prone to bad behaviour.

 ## Dependencies